npr/pmp-php-sdk/README.md

 ## Issues and Contributing

-Report any bugs or feature-requests via the issue tracker or snapchat.
+Report any bugs or feature-requests via the issue tracker.

 ## License